webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

 .. note::

-   You may connect as many GCP accounts as you like (using a mix of Oauth & Service Account authorisation), and mix with as many accounts from other cloud providers.
+   You may connect as many GCP accounts as you like (using a mix of OAuth & Service Account authorisation), and mix with as many accounts from other cloud providers.

    Bcome will allow you to interact with them all in the same project.

 Create directory structure
 ==========================

-For both ``Oauth 2.0`` and ``Service account`` authorisation methods, create a directory named ``.gauth`` in the root of your project directory.
+For both ``OAuth 2.0`` and ``Service account`` authorisation methods, create a directory named ``.gauth`` in the root of your project directory.

 If you've correctly setup your project directory structure (see: :doc:`create-project-structure`), your directory structure should now look like::